 The scope of a rehab should detail what renovations you plan to do.
 A property’s expected scope of rehab work is important because it helps determine its ARV.
 The scope of rehab work can either be determined by yourself if you’re an experienced rehabber or by a contractor if you’re inexperienced.
+This is also where you figure out your rehab budget.

 Lenders will typically require a contractor perform the work if it’s a complex rehab project but let you do your own renovations if the project’s simple.
 If you’re using a contractor, the scope of rehab work is typically included in his or her bid.
 If you’re doing the rehab yourself, you can prove the scope of work with materials estimates as well as a time for completion.

 For inexperienced rehabbers and fix-and-flippers, lenders will require contractor bids as part of the scope of rehab work.
 This helps determine the cost of the expected rehab, which, when coupled with the scope of work and timeline (also provided by a contractor), is used to calculate a property’s ARV in the ARV appraisal.